 Discussion Question: What other questions about the uniqueness of the Seder can you think of?

 Every son poses a different question about the Passover festival and each of the four sons is a different type of a Jewish person, depending upon the question asked by the son about the festival of Passover.
-The four sons are the wise, wicked, simple and the one who does not know how to ask.
+In the Haggadah, the four sons are the wise, wicked, simple and the one who does not know how to ask.

 The wise son is a genuine individual with intellectual curiosity, is not at all rebellious but is religious.
 He puts forward the question 'What is the meaning of the testimonies, statutes and laws which the Lord has commanded us?'